 The second step is to identify the strategies used in the advertisement.

-Alongside this information, it will be vital to identify who the target audience is, the purpose of the advertisement, and the context within which the central message of the ad is set.
+Alongside this information, it will be vital to identify who the target audience is, the purpose of the advertisement, and the context within which the ad’s central message is set.

-With this in mind, the process of identifying the styles and strategies used in an advertisement will be smoother.
+With this in mind, identifying the styles and strategies used in an advertisement will be smoother.

-It also involves an examination of the techniques used in an advertisement to persuade the audience concerning a particular product.
+It also involves examining the techniques used in an advertisement to persuade the audience concerning a particular product.

 These stylistic choices may vary according to the medium used to relay the message.